 How do you optimize your website for search engines in your local business area?

 What is a local business?
 It can be a brick and mortar store, or can be a service business that travels to customer locations such as HVAC, plumbing, carpet cleaning, and more.

 It is our goal to be a helpful source of local SEO concepts for you.
-If we need to explain any of these concepts better, please leave us a note at the bottom of this page and we will work to make our explanations more clear.
+If we need to explain any of these concepts better, please leave us a note and we will work to make our explanations more clear.

 In addition to the four main search engine optimization principles that are found on all websites ranking at the top of Google, there are four unique ranking factors for local search marketing.
 Have you ever heard the phrase, “All search is local search?”
 This means that search engines try to determine whether a search should pull up local results for products and services.

 If Google sees that there is “local intent” in a search, the Google Map Pack (often called the Google Local Pack) will show up on the Search Engine Results Page (SERP).
 If your site doesn’t have the main local content requirements, it will not show up when people search for your services or products in your area.